zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-rolling-upgrade-custom-metrics.md

 ---

 #### Example 2: Skip upgrade
-This sample application can be installed on an virtual machine in a scale set to emit that the instance should be omitted from the upcoming rolling upgrade.
+This sample application can be installed on a virtual machine in a scale set to emit that the instance should be omitted from the upcoming rolling upgrade.

 ##### [Bash](#tab/bash)